weaveworks/weave/site/kubernetes/kube-addon.md

 $ kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"
 ```

+**Important:** this configuration won't enable encryption and might be unfit for production use depending on your circumstances.
+Read on to see the alteranatives.

 After a few seconds, a Weave Net pod should be running on each
 Node and any further pods you create will be automatically attached to the Weave
 network.